jhap1982/giveituruguay/2013/2013-06-21 - Dover International Speedway (FireFly Music Festival), Dover, DE, USA/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-Around the World
+2. Around the World
-Dani California
+3. Dani California
-Otherside
+4. Otherside
-Can't Stop
+5. Can't Stop
-Factory of Faith
+6. Factory of Faith
-Snow ((Hey Oh))
+7. Snow ((Hey Oh))
-She's Only 18
+8. She's Only 18
-The Adventures of Rain Dance Maggie
+9. The Adventures of Rain Dance Maggie
-Higher Ground
+10. Higher Ground
-Parallel Universe
+11. Parallel Universe
-Under the Bridge
+12. Under the Bridge
-Californication
+13. Californication
-By the Way
+14. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+15. Jam
-Sir Psycho Sexy
+16. Sir Psycho Sexy
-They're Red Hot
+17. They're Red Hot
-Meet Me at the Corner
+18. Meet Me at the Corner
-Give It Away
+19. Give It Away

 ## Notes